Display to header level

 The Countryside Conservancy agreed to help DCNR by acquiring the land and holding it on an interim basis while DCNR moved its acquisition process forward internally.

-The Conservancy had completed an agreement with DCNR to confirm DCNR’s intention to purchase the property once it had the ability to do so.
 Once the Conservancy finalized the agreement with DCNR, it began considering financing options.
 The Conservancy did not have the financial resources to purchase the $226,000 property, even on a short-term basis, and turned to the Norcross Wildlife Foundation to secure half of the sale price.
 The Foundation provided a one-year, zero-interest loan.
 The Conservancy’s own Land Fund provided the remaining monies needed for the purchase.

 The Foundation does not allow for any portion of the loan to be used for closing costs; therefore, the Conservancy had to conduct a fundraising campaign to cover the appraisal, title search, closing costs, staff time and other essential expenses associated with the acquisition.